Golf etiquette: Honour

 Traditionally, the player with the best gross score on the previous hole, or the winner of the hole in match play, has the honour of teeing off first; if there is no outright winner of a hole, then the order of play does not change from the previous tee.
 In informal games one can play "ready golf" and not wait for the best score on the hole to tee up first.
 With the update to the rules in 2019, ready golf is now encouraged in all stroke play formats.

-Ball identification

-A golfer should always know which brand of ball they are using, or mark it to avoid confusion during play.

-Line of sight

-In the tee box, other players should stand alongside the person playing, out of the way and not behind the player getting ready to swing.
-Should the player about to play the ball ask his partners to move, the request should be honoured.

-Pitch marks on the green

-A ball hitting the green often leaves an indentation, a pitch mark, where it strikes the ground.
-These need to be repaired to keep the green in good condition.
-After golfers have arrived at the green, they should make it a point to find their pitch marks and repair them.
-This will help keep the greens flat for other players.

 Putting lines

 Golfers should note each player's putting line, and avoid stepping on it as they play on the green or stand on a line of sight, that is, in the line of sight either ahead or behind a player who is attempting to putt.
 Players should not stand close to or directly behind the ball, or directly behind the hole, when a player is about to play.
 In the event that your ball is in another player's line, it is important to mark your ball's position, and only then remove it (pick it up) from the green.
 A golfer should also avoid stepping close to the hole.